Exemption From Paying Court Fees

 A financial hardship exemption is only available to an individual and, even if an earlier fee has been exempted, must be considered afresh on each occasion a fee is payable in any proceeding.

-An individual seeking an exemption on the basis of financial hardship must complete an Application form for Exemption from Paying Court Fees – Financial Hardship.
+An individual seeking an exemption on the basis of financial hardship must complete an Application form for exemption from paying Court fees – Financial hardship.

-A decision of a Judicial Registrar or authorised officer not to exempt an individual from paying a fee on the grounds of financial hardship, which must be given with reasons in writing, is reviewable by the Administrative Appeals Tribunal.
+A decision of a Judicial Registrar or authorised officer not to exempt an individual from paying a fee on the grounds of financial hardship, which must be given with reasons in writing, is reviewable by the Administrative Review Tribunal.

 Was this page useful?